-The first scene with the four of them walking together down the hallway at school, Rick graciously falls behind the girls as a sign of respect.
+In the first scene with the four of them walking together down the hallway at school in ‘Shiv Part One’, Rick graciously falls behind the girls as a sign of respect.

 #58: Cameron And Cindy Are Parallels

-Cindy Burman and Cameron Mahkent might not have appeared on screen together, but believe or not, there’s actually parallels between them.
-For fact 58 of our 101 fun facts, here’s our thoughts on this idea.
+Cindy and Cameron mightn’t have appeared on screen together, but there are parallels between them.
+For 58 of our 101 fun facts, here are our thoughts on this idea.

-- Cameron’s mother died of cancer when he was roughly five-years-old while Cindy was a bit older when she accidentally killed her mother in a fit of rage.
+- Cameron’s mother dies of cancer when he is roughly five years old.
+Cindy is a bit older when she accidentally kills her mother in a fit of rage.

-- Cindy knows about the ISA while Cameron has been kept in the dark by his father and grandparents on purpose.
+- Cindy knows about the ISA.
+Cameron is in the dark about the group.

-- Cameron was born with his pending powers as implied by his grandmother.
+- Cameron was born with his pending powers.
 Cindy was experimented on by her father.

-- Cindy killed her dad while Cameron’s dad was killed by Mike Dugan.
+- Cindy killed her dad.
+Cameron’s dad was killed by Mike Dugan.

-- Cameron has a crush on Courtney while Cindy is rivals with Courtney because she gets in her way of bullying people.
+- Cameron has a crush on Courtney. while Cindy is rivals with Courtney.

-- Cindy is mean to everyone while Cameron is nice to everyone he interacts with.
+- Cindy is mean to everyone.
+Cameron is nice.

-- Jordan, Cameron’s father is the leader of the ISA while Dragon King is an ally of the group.
+- Jordan, Cameron’s father, is the leader of the ISA.
+Dragon King is an ally of the group.

 #59: Cindy Attempts To Bond With Courtney Over Their Dads

-From the moment Cindy and Courtney meet, we always knew there was going to be conflict between them.
+From the moment Cindy and Courtney meet, we always knew there would be conflict.
 As the first half of the season plays out, we learn in ‘Shiv Part One’ that the girls are not so different.
-They both have ‘dad issues’.
+They both have ‘dad issues’ first off.

-Cindy needs a friend after everything that happened with Jenny and wants to Courtney to be her replacement.
-She even invites her to hang out on the night of Homecoming and we all know how that turns out.
+Secondly, Cindy needs a friend after everything that happened with Jenny.
+She wants Courtney to be her replacement.
+Then, there is the invite to hang out on the night of Homecoming.
+We all know how that turns out.

-Seeing Cindy trying to make an effort to be friendly with Courtney shows us that she has some ounce of humanity and isn’t entirely the mean girl she makes herself out to be.
+Finally, Seeing Cindy trying to make an effort to be friendly with Courtney shows us that she has some ounce of humanity.

 #60: Bobbie Is The Stepford Wife

-If you thought Cindy had problems, just wait until you meet her second stepmother, Bobbie.
-The poor woman is forced to portray herself as a loving mother to Cindy and wife to Doctor Ito.
-However, she is treated really poorly.
+If you thought Cindy had problems, wait until you meet her stepmother, Bobbie.
+The poor woman is forced to portray herself as a loving mother and wife However, she is treated horribly.
 This just had to be added to our 101 fun facts.

-Cindy treats her like trash and Bobbie is just forced to tolerate it.
-She’s basically Stepford wife with no real trajectory in her life… if she even had one at all.
-If Chuck is correct, Bobbie isn’t even a real person which is insanely creepy.
+Cindy treats her like trash.
+Bobbie tolerates it.
+She’s a Stepford wife with no trajectory.
+If Chuck is correct, Bobbie isn’t a person, which is insanely creepy.

 #61: Courtney And Pat’s Conversation In The Hospital Is Similar To Peter And Tony’s Confrontation In Spider-Man: Homecoming

-When you think Stargirl your mind doesn’t go straight to Marvel.
-Ours didn’t until we realised there was a similarity in the episode ‘Shiv Part Two’ to a scene in the MCU film Spider-Man: Homecoming.
+When you think Stargirl, your mind doesn’t go straight to Marvel.
+Ours didn’t until we realised there was a similarity in ‘Shiv Part Two’ to a scene in Spider-Man: Homecoming.

-Courtney ends up in the hospital after her fight with Cindy Burman who has taken on the villainous persona of Shiv.
-Pat is forced to create a cover story by crashing his beloved Buick and claiming his stepdaughter was the one driving.
-He calls Barbara and she rushes home from her business trip early.
+Courtney ends up in the hospital after her fight with Cindy.
+Pat creates a cover story by crashing his beloved Buick and claiming his stepdaughter is the one driving.
+He calls Barbara, and she rushes home from her business trip.

 Now, you’re probably where the Marvel reference comes in.
-Well, when they’re still at the hospital, Pat tells Courtney they need to tell her mother the truth about their heroics.
-She’s deadset against it because if Barbara, knew she would stop her from being Stargirl.
-This is similar to the confrontation between Tony and Peter after Iron Man is forced to step in and rescue a ferry full of passengers who were put at risk by Spidey.
+Well, when they’re still at the hospital, Pat tells Courtney they need to tell her mother the truth.

 #62: Ed Reilly

-The man whom Jordan meets and later kills in ‘Shiv Part Two’ might not be familiar to the average television watcher of DCTV, if you’re a fan of DC Comics in general than you might know of him.
+The man Jordan meets and kills in ‘Shiv Part Two’ mightn’t be familiar to the average television watcher of DCTV.
+But if you’re a fan of DC Comics then you might know him.
 The guy’s name is Ed Reilly.

-In the comics, Ed Reilly was the father of Rod and Danette Reilly who both became Firebrand.
+In the comics, Ed Reilly is the father of Rod and Danette Reilly who both become Firebrand.

-Fans of Young Justice will also know the term Firebrand as the name was used in the animated series for the robot known as Red Inferno.
-According to her origin story, she was a robot with a human appearance and her civilian name was Danette Reilly and she could manipulate fire.
+Fans of Young Justice will also know the term Firebrand as the name is used for the robot, Red Inferno.

 #63: The Beth And Pat Banter Was Improvised By Anjelika And Luke

 Here’s another behind-the-scenes tidbit.
-The banter between Beth and Pat in ‘Shiv Part Two’ was actually improvised by Anjelika (Beth) and Luke (Pat).
-There was stuff scripted but the scenes inside the Burman house were funnier improvised.
+The banter between Beth and Pat in ‘Shiv Part Two’ was improvised by Anjelika (Beth) and Luke (Pat).
+There was stuff scripted, but the scenes were funnier improvised.

 Remember that scene in ‘Shiv Part Two’ where Beth falls from the window of Cindy’s bedroom and Rick catches her?
 Well, it wasn’t Anjelika that did the stunt.

-Anjelika wanted to do the stunt herself but she was told it was too dangerous given how high up the window ledge was.
-Instead, her stunt double was bought it.
+Anjelika wanted to do the stunt herself, but she was told it was too dangerous given how high up the window ledge was.
+Instead, her stunt double did it.

 There’s no denying Cindy and Country despise each other.
-During ‘Shiv Part Two’ the mean girl actually makes a comic book reference to Stargirl’s former superhero name from the comics.
-She calls her the Star Spangled Bitch as a nod to Whitmore’s tenure as the second ‘Star Spangled Kid’, the successor to Sylvester Pemberton.
+During ‘Shiv Part Two’, the mean girl references to Stargirl’s former superhero name from the comics.
+She calls her the Star-Spangled Bitch as a nod to Whitmore’s tenure as the second ‘Star-Spangled Kid’.

-Courtney makes a remark about Dragon King that might go over most people’s heads, but not if you’ve read Stars and S.T.R.I.P.E.
-In the comic story, the plan to brainwash the kids was actually called Project Snapdragon.
+Courtney makes a remark to Dragon King that will go over most people’s heads.
+But not if you’ve read Stars and S.T.R.I.P.E.
+In the comic, the plan to brainwash the kids was called Project Snapdragon.